asmedit/be/README.md

 which are also relatively easy to implement.
 Despite a lot of plugins it should remain small and concise, the only feature it should have for release is an annotation tool for coloring and commenting the dump.
 This should be a hacker's notepad, patch tool or reverse engineering viewer.
-The second optional feature should be the default text mode viewer and editor.

 The `be` default used for ASM view is 64-bit mode EM64T 16-byte instruction pipeline and for HEX view is 192-bit width byte stream.